kennethlynne/generator-angular-xl/README.md

 <awesome-unicorn-component></awesome-unicorn-component>
 ```

-Bonus: The view has specified a component name as a class, helping you avoid CSS collisions.
+The view has specified a component name as a class, helping you avoid CSS collisions.
 Specify your styles specific for this component in SCSS under a ```.awesome-unicorn-component``` class wrapper, and only this component is targeted.
 This is an OK approach until shadow DOMs and web components become widely supported.

 ### Filter
 Generates a filter in `app/scripts/filters`.